Daniel-IRYIVUZE/task_management_group_8/README.md

    npm install
    ```
 3. **Set up MongoDB:**
-   - Ensure MongoDB is running locally at `mongodb://localhost:27017/`
+   - Ensure MongoDB is running locally at your MongoDB URI
    - The app will use a database named `task_manager`
 4. **Run the application:**
    ```sh